mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 ## Sessions

-The /sessions URI returns a JSON array with an object for each active session within MaxScale.
+The /sessions URI returns a JSON array with an object for each active session within MariaDB MaxScale.

 ```
 $ curl http://maxscale.mariadb.com:8003/sessions